Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

 1. Return to the overview page for the `example_service`.

-1. In the top right corner, click on the **Actions** dropdown and select **Publish to Portal**.
+1. In the top right corner, click on the **Service actions** dropdown and select **Publish to Portal**.

     By default, this publishes all of the Service's version specs to a private